WoW-CMS/docs/src/blizzcms/guides/linux/lemp-stack.md

 ### Create a User and Grant Permissions

-Once the creation of the database is finished, we need access to it, so we will create a user who will only have access through localhost.
+Once the creation of the database is finished, we need access to it, so we will create a user who will only have access through **localhost**.

 For that, we will first create the user with the following SQL statement: